ProfBird/CS246-CourseMaterials/Labs/Lab5/Assignment5Instructions-Contract.md

 ## Part 1: Proposal for a software development project

-Use this example proposal given to you in class as a pattern and write a proposal for a software development project.
-Send this proposal to your client and get their response as to whether this reflects what they want.
+Use the example proposal given to you in class as a pattern and write a proposal for a software development project.
+Do not send this proposal to your client yet.
+After your instructor has read it and approved it, you will send it to your client to get feedback and possibly make revisions.

 ## Part 2: Software development contract

+Write a contract, based on the one given to you in class, but don't send it to your client yet.
+Submit it for review by your instructor.

-Once you and the client have agreed on the scope of the work and the high level description of the project that you presented in your proposal; write a contract, sign it and send it to your client.
+Once your instructor has approved the contract, and you and the client have agreed on the scope of the work and the high level description of the project that you presented in your proposal; sign the contract and send it to your client.
 The client may want to negotiate and revise some of the details of the contract before signing it&mdash;that's a normal part of the process.

 ### For Game Dev Students